documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

     :align: center
 =====

 * **Minimum of Replicas**: Inform the minimum value of replicas of the deployment (a full number is mandatory - e.g: 1, 2) that the Mangue.io platform must keep active so the application has a minimum required performance, ensuring the user experience optimization.
-The minimum value for this blank is "one” (1);
+The minimum value for this blank is “one” (1);

 * **Maximum of Replicas**: Inform the maximum value of replicas of the deployment (a full number is mandatory - e.g: 1, 2) that the Mangue.io platform must start for the application to support the growth in demand for users access and guarantee the optimization of the user experience.
 The maximum value for this blank is “fifteen” (15);

-* **% Maximum of CPU usage**: The user must click on the green button with the plus sign ‘+’ for the platform to present the blank where the user informs the maximum percentage value (a full number is mandatory - e.g: 20, 22, 30) to be used by the Mangue.io as the maximum CPU allocation limit to execute a deployment replicas.
+* **% Maximum of CPU usage**: The user must click on the green button with the plus sign |icone_adicionar| for the platform to present the blank where the user informs the maximum percentage value (a full number is mandatory - e.g: 20, 22, 30) to be used by the Mangue.io as the maximum CPU allocation limit to execute a deployment replicas.
 This number is the maximum limit that the platform considers to start creating and running a new deployment replica.
 The maximum value for this blank is “one hundred percent” (100%).

-* **% Maximum Usage Memory**: The user must click on the green button with the plus sign ‘+’ for the platform to present the blank where the user informs the maximum percentage value (a full number is mandatory - e.g: 20, 22, 30) to be used by the Mangue.io as a maximum limit  for a memory resource allocation to execute the replicas of a deployment.
+* **% Maximum Usage Memory**: The user must click on the green button with the plus sign |icone_adicionar| for the platform to present the blank where the user informs the maximum percentage value (a full number is mandatory - e.g: 20, 22, 30) to be used by the Mangue.io as a maximum limit  for a memory resource allocation to execute the replicas of a deployment.
 This number is the maximum limit that the platform considers to start creating and executing a new deployment replica.
 The maximum value for this blank is “one hundred percent” (100%).

 It is important to highlight that when confirming the Horizontal Autoscaler event creation, there is a waiting time for it to appear on screen.
 This time comes from the need for the scaler to collect the metrics to become an active object in Kubernetes.